Kroc/v80/release/readme.txt

 level pushes a large number of bytes to the stack.
 No sanity checks are done for recursive includes.
 Don't do that.

-1.10 Alignment:
+1.10 Fill & Alignment:
 --------------------------------------------------------------------------------
 Changing the virtual program-counter does not pad the binary!
-Only emitting bytes using ".b" & ".w" keywords or instructions adds to the binary.
+Only emitting bytes or instructions adds to the binary.

+The fill keyword simply emits a specific number of bytes of a given value:

+|   .f  $00 100             ; pad with 100 $00 bytes
+|   .f  '!
+10              ; emit "!"
+10 times

 The align keyword pads the binary with null bytes until the virtual program- counter modulo the parameter equals zero.
 That is, bytes are added until the program-counter divides evenly with the given parameter with no remainder.
 If the current program-counter already divides evenly, then no bytes are emitted.

 |   .a  $100                ; align to next page
 |   .a  $c130               ; pad to specific desired program-counter
 |   .a  $ + $80             ; pad a specific number of bytes
+|   .f  $00 80              ; ... or use the fill keyword

 1.11 Conditions:
 --------------------------------------------------------------------------------